lh3/rmaxcut/README.md

 ## Introduction

 Rmaxcut finds an *approximate* solution to a weighted [max-cut][max-cut] problem via random perturbation.
-In the input file, each line gives the first nodeID, the second nodeID and an integer weight.
+In the input file, each line shoudl provide the first nodeID, the second nodeID and an integer weight.
 The output gives
 ```txt
 N  nodeID   spin     w++  w+-  w-+  w--
 E  nodeID1  nodeID2  weight  spin1  spin2